AnujaK/restfiddle/README.md

 restfiddle
 ==========

 An Enterprise-grade API Management Tool for Teams.
-Restfiddle helps you design, develop, test and release APIs.
+RESTFiddle helps you design, develop, test and release APIs.

 Build
 ==========